How to choose the Colombian cities you want to visit?

 Popayan is one of the prettiest and most historic towns in Colombia.
 The capital of the Cauca Department was founded in 1537.
 It has 318,000 inhabitants and stands at an altitude of 1,760 masl.

-The level of conservation of the city’s historic buildings is outstanding.
+The city’s historic buildings are exceptionally well-conserved.
 However, not all of them are original.
-Many houses had to be rebuilt or made from scratch after a deadly earthquake half destroyed the town in 1983.
+Many houses had to be rebuilt or made from scratch after a deadly earthquake half-destroyed the town in 1983.

-For decades, Popayan has been known for its special celebration of Easter week due to its numerous churches.
+For decades, Popayan has been known for its special Easter week celebrations due to its numerous churches.
 Additionally, since 2003, another significant event has been gaining importance: the Congreso Nacional Gastronomico de Popayan.

-This gastronomic congress helped UNESCO decide to declare Popayan a Gastronomic City of the World in 2005.
-There is always an international country invited to this large event, featuring cooking lessons, workshops, and wine and chocolate tasting.
+This gastronomic congress helped UNESCO declare Popayan a Gastronomic City of the World in 2005.
+An international country is always invited to this large event, which features cooking lessons, workshops, and wine and chocolate tasting.

 Some of the emblematic delicacies are:

-You may try the latter at the restaurant Moracostilla, known for reviving the ancient recipes and home cooking flavors of Popayan.
+You may try the latter at the restaurant Moracostilla, which is known for reviving the ancient recipes and home-cooking flavors of Popayan.

 Don’t hesitate to walk around early to take photos in the beautiful downtown.
 You can also see the sunset from El Morro de Tulcan.